Tejasree-Goli/Machine-Learning-Projects/README.md

 This collection contains a series of diverse projects, with each project dedicated to showcasing a different machine learning algorithm.

+> "Machine learning is a core, transformative way by which we're rethinking everything we're doing." ~ Sundar Pichai

+---
 #### **<u>Project Structure</u>**
 Each project folder contains:
 <ul>